apache/nifi-minifi-cpp/README.md

 and rebuild.

 #### Libraries / Development Headers
-* libboost and boost-devel
-  * 1.48.0 or greater
 * libcurl-openssl (If not available or desired, NSS will be used)
-* librocksdb4.1 and librocksdb-dev
 * libuuid and uuid-dev
 * openssl
 * Python 3 and development headers -- Required, unless Python support is disabled
 * Lua and development headers -- Optional, unless Lua support is enabled
 * libgps-dev -- Required if building libGPS support

-** NOTE: IF ROCKSDB IS NOT INSTALLED, IT WILL BE BUILT FROM THE THIRD PARTY DIRECTORY UNLESS YOU SPECIFY -DDISABLE_ROCKSDB=true WITH CMAKE ***

 #### CentOS 6